j-andrews7/Pipelines/Documentation/ROSE_SE_Pipeline.md

 This was done on the CHPC cluster, so all of the `export`, `source`, and `module load/remove` statements are to load the various software necessary to run the command(s) that follow.
 If you're running this locally and the various tools needed are located on your `PATH`, you can ignore these.

 > Bash scripts are submitted on the cluster with the `qsub` command.
 Check the [CHPC wiki](http://mgt2.chpc.wustl.edu/wiki119/index.php/Main_Page) for more info on cluster commands and what software is available.
-All scripts listed here should be accessible to anyone in the Payton Lab, i.e., **you should be able to access everything in my scratch folder and run the scripts from there if you so choose.**

-All necessary scripts should be here: **N:\Bioinformatics\Jareds_Code**
-They are also in `/scratch/jandrews/bin/` or `/scratch/jandrews/Bash_Scripts/` on the cluster as well as stored on my local PC and external hard drive.

 An _actual_ workflow (Luigi, Snakemake, etc) could easily be made for this with a bit of time, maybe I'll get around to it at some point.